grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

           type: string
 ```

-If you prefer to leave the protobuf definition active, you can use the `field_configuration` block on the `openapiv2_field` option instead:
+If you prefer to leave the protobuf definition active, you can use the `field_configuration.deprecated` annotation on the `openapiv2_field` option instead:

 ```protobuf
 message SearchRequest {